Short-Term Accommodations

 I applaud looking at how other cities do things, but in this case we aren’t Windsor, or Toronto, etc. We need to attract business, and increase the economic base (let people make an honest buck!), not stifle it with ridiculous by-laws.
 If a pervasive problem comes up, deal with that - don’t start from negative assumptions.

-Fairja about 4 years ago
+Fairja over 4 years ago

 I disagree wholeheartedly with the proposed regulations regarding short-term rentals.